pivotal/blog/content/post/configure-vault-for-ci.md

 # Coming back full circle...Why.
 {{< responsive-figure src="/images/vault/full-circle.gif" class="center" >}}

-We now to come to the final leg of our journey.
+We have now come to the final leg of our journey.
 We will be integrating Vault with Concourse CI and exploring some tooling that was built specifically to make your lives easier.

-Traditionally, when you deploy concourse via bosh, it could be deployed with a secret store like `credhub` such that concourse and any pipelines could seamlessly access the secrets. **BUT** the team would usually not use that secret store for any other secrets the team would need.
+Traditionally, when you deploy concourse via bosh, it could be deployed with a secret store like `credhub` such that the concourse pipelines could seamlessly access the secrets. **BUT** the team would usually not use that secret store for any other credentials they would need.
 This is another reason why teams usually took the easy way out by storing secrets in Github.

 What we've done here is create a separate store outside the confines of the CI